 - English is commonly used as the business language

-- Accession of Cyprus into the EU in 2004 led to tax reform to bring Cyprus Tax Legislation in line with EU legislation as well as in line with International practices and guidelines including those of the OECD model
+- The accession of Cyprus into the EU in 2004 led to tax reform to bring Cyprus Tax Legislation in line with EU legislation as well as in line with International practices and guidelines including those of the OECD model

 - 80% of any income generated from Cyprus Intellectual property company owned by Cypriot resident companies (net of any direct expenses) is exempt from Cyprus Corporation Tax